Astemes/astemes-lunit/docs/10_Basics/Basics.md

 ## Using Assertions

 The result of each test is determined using assertions.
-Thesere is a set of assertions to choose from as shown in the figure above and the names should be self explanatory.
+There is a set of assertions to choose from, as shown in the figure above, and the names should be self explanatory.
 One test method may contain multiple assertions and the result from each assertion will show up in the result view.

 One pro-tip is that the ``Pass if Equal.vi`` assertion also works well for array data types.